i2p/i2p.www/i2p2www/spec/ssu.rst

 * As of release 0.9.15, Alice must have an established session with Bob and use the session key.

+* Prior to API version 0.9.52, in some implementations, Bob replied to Alice using Alice's intro key rather than the Alice/Bob session key, even though Alice and Bob have an established session (since 0.9.15).
+  As of API version 0.9.52, Bob will correctly use the session key in all implementations, and Alice should reject a message received from Bob with Alice's intro key if Bob is API version 0.9.52 or higher.

 * Extended options in the header: Not expected, undefined.